HP Envy x360 15 Ryzen (2021) Review

 Anyway, it’s a 5000-series CPU, which is normally the latest, but some of them, like the 5700 and the 5500, are based on a modified Zen 2 architecture, not the latest Zen 3 architecture.
 That said, it’s still a good enough CPU.

-In terms of thermals and battery life, it’s still doing better than Intel and so it’s desirable nonetheless.
-Even it’s not the ultimate fastest, it’s a great price.
+In terms of thermals and battery life, it’s still doing better than Intel so it’s desirable nonetheless.
+Even if it’s not the ultimate fastest, it’s a great price.
 I mean, we’re talking about an eight percent difference in performance between this and a Zen 3 architecture.
 It’s not something you want to worry about if you need to save some money.

 Speaking of Intel, there is an Intel model which is the 15T (which is typical for HP lingo with their Z’s for AMD and Ts for Intel).
-That one is also available with the 4K 400 nit IPS display.
+That one is also available with the 4K 400-nit IPS display.
 All the displays are IPS on this model.

 So, if you really have to have a 4K display you’re going to have to go with Intel and spend some more money too.
 It’s available with Core i5 and Core i7 Intel 11th-gen Tiger Lake U-series CPUs.